project-gemmi/gemmi/docs/hkl.rst

 Other parametrizations exist (for example, with only two Gaussians), but are not widely used.

-Currently, Gemmi includes only the ITC parametrization, ignoring charges of atoms.
-For example, the ITC provides separate form factors for Cu, Cu1+ and Cu2+, but we use only the first one.
+Currently, Gemmi includes only the ITC parametrization.
-(If this is not sufficient for your needs, contact the developers).

 In C++, the form factor coefficients are listed in the :file:`it92.hpp` header.
-In Python, they can be accessed as a property of an element (this may change).
+In Python, they can be accessed as a property of an element (only coefficients for neutral atoms).

 .. doctest::